Dogs No Dogs

 The trail is very rocky with a mix of loose gravel, making for a challenging run.
 Shoes with rockplates are recommended.

-The Guadalupe Peak Trail is 4.2 linear miles each way.
-Actual trail mileage is approximately 15 miles round trip.
+The Guadalupe Peak Trail is approximately 8 miles round trip.
 3 - 5 liters of water are recommended for the trail.
 Be sure to bring a snack and flashlight/headlamp as it is easy to be caught on the trail after dark.
 Shoes with good ankle support and a sturdy running stick are highly recommended.
 Loose and slick rocks as well as large steps up & down are along the trail.
 There is no cell phone service except at the peak itself.
 Be aware that this trail/park is extremely busy during peak times such as spring break.

 A backcountry campsite is available on the trail approximately 1 mile from the peak.
 No water is available on the trail.